 What You Need to Know About Hybrid Cloud Environments

 What does your cloud configuration look like?
 In many organizations, moving workloads to the cloud creates a more elastic technology infrastructure.
-Hybrid compute environments are a popular solution.
+That's why hybrid cloud environments are a popular solution.
 A hybrid cloud computing environment requires orchestration between two types of platforms:

 - On-premises, private cloud: Computing services offered to select users over the internet or a private internal network.

-- Public cloud: Services offered by third-party providers to anyone over the public internet.
+- Public cloud: Services offered by third-party providers, known as cloud service providers (CSPs) to anyone over the public internet.

 Each environment has unique advantages that help organizations stay flexible and secure.
-CISOs, Directors, Solution Architects, and other technology experts are taking notice – a recent survey shows an expected 109% increase in IaaS server adoption in the next 24 months!
-(Source: ESG Research Survey, Trends in Server Hardening, April 2018.)
+CISOs, Directors, Solution Architects, and other technology experts are taking notice; Infrastructure-as-a-service (IaaS) and Desktop-as-a-service (DaaS) will see the highest growth in 2021, 38.5% and 67.7% respectively, according to Gartner.
 So, what else do you need to know about this growing trend?

-Modern infrastructure calls for a multidimensional approach to the cloud.
+Modern infrastructure calls for a multidimensional approach to cloud computing.
 While the private cloud approach offers a higher level of privacy, it often requires the same staffing and maintenance expenses as a traditional data center.
 Using a public cloud is convenient and scales quickly, but may not offer enough security controls for sensitive organizational data.
 A hybrid cloud environment takes advantage of both options.

 By deploying a hybrid cloud environment, organizations can effectively maintain tighter security controls over sensitive data and processes.
 They can use their private cloud while enjoying the flexible computing of its public counterpart.
-It is important to understand the shared security responsibility between organizations and public cloud vendors to defend against cyber threats.
+It is important to understand the shared security responsibility between organizations and CSPs to defend against cyber threats.

 A secure standard

-CIS Hardened Images help defend hybrid cloud environments from the instant they’re launched.
-Because they’re pre-hardened, the CIS Benchmarks guidance is baked into the virtual machine.
+CIS Hardened Images help defend public cloud environments from the instant they launch.
+Because they’re pre-hardened, users benefit from the CIS Benchmark configurations built into the virtual machine.
 Each CIS Hardened Image comes with a conformance report displaying each security recommendation implemented, as well as any which could not be applied due to cloud restrictions.
-In 2018, CIS Hardened Images helped protect over 100 million compute hours in the cloud.
-Launch one today via AWS Marketplace, Google Cloud Platform, or Microsoft Azure.
+Launch one today via Amazon Web Services, Microsoft Azure, Google Cloud Platform, or Oracle Cloud Marketplaces.